MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 ## What’s the difference between labels in Azure Information Protection and labels in Office 365?

-Labels in Azure Information Protection let you apply a consistent classification and protection policy for documents and emails whether they are on-premises or in the cloud.
-This classification and protection is independent of where the content is stored or how it is moved.
 Until recently, Office 365 had just [retention labels](https://support.office.com/article/af398293-c69d-465e-a249-d74561552d30) that let you classify documents and emails for auditing and retention when that content is in Office 365 services.

-Microsoft has been working towards a comprehensive and unified labeling strategy for multiple services that include Azure Information Protection, Office 365, Microsoft Cloud App Security, and Windows Information Protection.
-You might have heard this strategy referred to as "Microsoft Information Protection".
-This same labeling schema and store is also being made available for software vendors by using the MIP SDK.
+In comparison, Azure Information Protection labels let you apply a consistent classification and protection policy for documents and emails whether they are on-premises or in the cloud.

-Announced at Microsoft Ignite 2018, you will now start to see an option to configure **sensitivity labels** in addition to retention labels in the Office 365 Security & Compliance Center.
-For more information about the progress on having labels that are unified across different services, read the blog post, [Announcing availability of information protection capabilities to help protect your sensitive data](https://techcommunity.microsoft.com/t5/Enterprise-Mobility-Security/Announcing-availability-of-information-protection-capabilities/ba-p/261967).
+Announced at Microsoft Ignite 2018, you will now start to see an option to create and configure **sensitivity labels** in addition to retention labels in the Office 365 Security & Compliance Center.
+In addition, now in preview, you can migrate your existing Azure Information Protection labels to the new unified labeling store.

+For more information about unified labeling management and how these labels will be supported, see the blog post, [Announcing availability of information protection capabilities to help protect your sensitive data](https://techcommunity.microsoft.com/t5/Enterprise-Mobility-Security/Announcing-availability-of-information-protection-capabilities/ba-p/261967).

+For more information about migrating your existing labels, see [How to migrate Azure Information Protection labels to the Office 365 Security & Compliance Center](configure-policy-migrate-labels.md).

 ## What’s the difference between Windows Server FCI and the Azure Information Protection scanner?

-For a while, you've been able to use Windows Server File Classification Infrastructure to classify documents and then protect them by using the [Rights Management connector](deploy-rms-connector.md) (Office documents only) or a [PowerShell script](./rms-client/configure-fci.md) (all file types).
+Windows Server File Classification Infrastructure has historically been an option to classify documents and then protect them by using the [Rights Management connector](deploy-rms-connector.md) (Office documents only) or a [PowerShell script](./rms-client/configure-fci.md) (all file types).

-You can now use the [Azure Information Protection scanner](deploy-aip-scanner.md).
+We now recommend you use the [Azure Information Protection scanner](deploy-aip-scanner.md).
 The scanner uses the Azure Information Protection client and your Azure Information Protection policy to label documents (all file types) so that these documents are then classified and optionally, protected.

 The main differences between these two solutions: